 The sibling rivalry is getting old and frustrating, so much so that you have to yell just to get them to stop.

-You know it’s unrealistic that they get along all the time, but you do want them to be able to handle sibling fighting more appropriately.
+You know it’s unrealistic that they get along all the time, but you do want them to be able to handle sibling fighting in a calm and more appropriate way.
 And now you’re left unsure how to go about solving this.

 Sibling rivalry solutions that work

-Rest assured, you’re not the only one hoping to find sibling rivalry solutions to ongoing battles among your kids.
+Rest assured, you’re not the only one hoping to find sibling rivalry solutions and harmony instead of ongoing battles among your kids.

-I list four of the most common challenges many parents face, and how to respond to them in a way that squashes the rivalry quick.
+I list four of the most common challenges many parents face and how to respond to them in a way that squashes disputes quickly.
 These establish family values and expectations of how everyone treats one another.

-Take a look at these challenges and the sibling rivalry solutions that will stop the fighting once and for all:
+Take a look at these challenges and the sibling rivalry solutions that can stop the fighting once and for all:

 Challenge 1: Your kids are defensive and blame others

 Tell me if this sounds familiar: the kids are roughhousing and you hear a loud crash.
 You come into their room to investigate, except one of your kids is defensive, immediately saying he didn’t do it.
-In fact, he goes out of his way to discount his sister’s claims and blames her for the crash.
+He goes out of his way to discount his sister’s claims and blames her for the crash.

 Not only do you have to deal with the loud crash, you now need to listen to arguments about why it’s not their fault (and why it’s the other’s).

 And who could blame them?
-If they’ve gotten in trouble or lost privileges in the past, then they wouldn’t want to admit their wrongdoing.
+If they’ve gotten in trouble for breaking family rules or lost privileges in the past, they wouldn’t want to admit their wrongdoing.
 Other times, they don’t believe they’re at fault, and feel adamant about clearing their name.

-How do you stop them from feeling defensive and blaming others?
+How do you stop them from feeling defensive and blaming other family members?

 - Show empathy to both kids.
-Make sure both sides feel heard, and acknowledge the emotions that might have driven each person to behave the way they did.
-This not only melts their defenses, it also allows either side to understand the other person’s point of view.
+Make sure both sides feel heard.
+Acknowledge the emotions that might have driven each person to behave the way they did.
+This not only melts their defenses but allows either side to understand the other person’s point of view.

 - Focus on the relationship, not on the wrongdoing.
-When helping them resolve conflicts, don’t focus so much on what went wrong, and instead teach them how to resolve it in a respectful way.
-Make preserving their sibling relationship a higher priority than finding out who did wrong.
+When helping them resolve sibling conflict, don’t focus so much on what went wrong, and instead teach them how to resolve it in a respectful way.
+Make preserving their friendships a higher priority than finding out who did wrong.

 - Describe what happened.
-Sibling rivalry is hardly black and white—both sides played a role, whether unintentionally or not.
+Sibling rivalry is hardly black and white.
+In many scenarios, both sides played a role, whether unintentionally or not.
 Avoid an accusatory or scolding tone of voice when helping them figure out a solution.
 Instead, describe what happened, like you’re recounting the events in plain facts.
 Sometimes it doesn’t even matter who did what, especially when the focus is on moving on and forgiving.

-Free download: Tired of losing your cool, especially when the kids don’t listen?
-Join my newsletter and download The Power of Empathy!
+Free resource: Tired of losing your cool, especially when the kids don’t listen?
+Join my newsletter and grab The Power of Empathy!
 Learn how to prevent power struggles and better connect with them, all by understanding their perspective.
 Get it below—at no cost to you: